marco-cartago/EbmFcT/README.md

  - There is the possibility that the sampler becomes "too good" in finding the highest points in the energy landscape and produce samples in that direction instead of the one truly modeled.
 In that case the model is learning to approximate a wrong lanscape.
  - Computational cost given by MCMC

+## Benchmarks:
+- Human looking at picture and saying "mmmmmmmmmmmmmmmmmmmmmm, for me impossible" (Ref: https://youtu.be/ilfmlWVRAgQ?si=9I_bAYY09utl8eJa)

+## Correlation problem
+We need to make the different EHs to learn more of SEMANTIC uncorrelations instead of numerical ones.
+Tried:
+- Penalizing the correlation between outputs of heads -> the model learn to change just magnitudes or sign of the energy
+- Penalizing the gradient of the heads on the imput -> the heads look at the same area of the image but with different pixels To try:
+- Penalize KL divergence using the energies given by every head of the batch as distributions (not sure will work because it's always a numerical than Semantic)
+- For me it mus be something about the gradients of every EH

+##
 ---
 TODO:
  -Try with logsum output